B0bby/jekyll_blog/README.md

 jekyll_blog
 ===========

-My blog, created as an exercise to learn HTML, CSS, Jekyll and Twitter Bootstrap.
+My blog, originally created as an exercise to learn HTML, CSS, and javascript.

 ratherunintelligent.com